Direct Tel: 01733 302415

 Martin has considerable experience advising and negotiating engineering and construction contracts, consultants’ appointments, guarantees, performance bonds and associated financing documents and some of his projects include: -

-- acting for the owner in respect of the construction documents for a multimillion-pound refurbishment of a residential tower block and related buildings near the Olympic Park, Stratford including drafting and negotiation of the building contract and associated documents;
+- advising the owner in respect of the construction documents for a multimillion-pound refurbishment of a residential tower block and related buildings near the Olympic Park, Stratford including drafting and negotiation of the building contract and associated documents;

-- acting for the owner in relation to construction documents for a large prestigious office development on the south coast including drafting and negotiation of building contract and consultant appointments;
+- advising the owner in relation to construction documents for a large prestigious office development on the south coast including drafting and negotiation of the building contract and consultant appointments;

-- drafting a range of bespoke package of construction documents (including contracts, orders, warranties, guarantees and security documents) for a major national contracting group and packages of bespoke documents for sub-contractors and suppliers;
+- drafting a range of bespoke package of construction documents (including contracts, orders, warranties, guarantees and security documents) for a major national contractor and packages of bespoke documents for sub-contractors and suppliers;

 - advising the owner on and preparing construction and associated documents based on NEC3 in relation to one of the largest brownfield remediation projects in the UK;